Custom parser mappings

 Adding parser mappings via the CLI

-To map file extensions to a parser type, use mod config build parsers add followed by the parser type and one or more glob patterns:
+To map files to a parser type, use mod config build parsers add followed by the parser type and one or more glob patterns:

 mod config build parsers add xml "**/*.mst" "**/*.xbind"